Brochant station

 Brochant ([bʁɔʃɑ̃]) is a station on Line 13 of the Paris Métro.
 Located in the 17th arrondissement, it is situated under the Avenue de Clichy at Rue Brochant, from which the station derives its name.
-It is part of the line's northwestern branch toward Les Courtilles.
+It is part of the line's northwestern branch toward Les Courtilles, and is the only station of the line that has the Dir-on Porte de Clichy inscription at the north end of the station.

 Location

 The station is located under Avenue de Clichy, north-west of the intersection of Rue Brochant.
 Oriented along a north-west/south-east axis and located on the branch towards Les Courtilles, it is positioned between the Porte de Clichy and La Fourche metro stations, the latter marking the beginning of a shared trunk line.

 History

 The station opened 20 January 1912 with the inauguration of the second branch of Line B of the Nord-Sud Company from La Fourche to Porte de Clichy.
 On 27 March 1931, line B became line 13 following the absorption of the Nord-Sud Company on 1 January 1930 by its competitor, the Compagnie du chemin de fer métropolitain de Paris (known as the CMP).
 The street is named after André-Jean-François-Marie Brochant de Villiers, a French mineralogist and geologist who was responsible for the preparation of geological map of France.

 From the 1950s until 2008, the walls were covered with metallic panels with green horizontal uprights and illuminated golden advertising frames.
 This arrangement was completed with characteristic shell seats in the Motte style, in green.

 As part of the RATP Renouveau du métro program, the station corridors were renovated on 19 April 2002, then the platforms in 2009, resulting in the removal of their metal panels in favor of a return to the original Nord-Sud decoration.

 In 2019, 2,984,525 travelers entered this station, which places it in 176th position among metro stations for its use.